DEBJ1/BootzAndCatzAPI/README.md

     - **Key**- "Password" **Value**- {your password}

     Next we are going to open a new request and add an “Authorization” header with the value set to “Bearer [your token]" (example image [here](https://imgur.com/a/xLftHNt)).
 You  will need to add this header in every request sent.

+ 5. **Post a Shelter!** - The database is not seeded into Bootz & Catz.
+Therefore, you will need to post a Shelter before you have access to posting/editing/deleting cats or dogs.

- 5. **Enjoy Bootz & Catz** - Ta-Da!
+ 6. **Enjoy Bootz & Catz** - Ta-Da!
 You can now run requests in postman!